Privacy Notice for Clients, Suppliers and Service Providers

 6 What are the legal bases for us to use your personal information?

-6.1 We will only use your personal information when the law allows us to do so.
+6.1 Your privacy is important to us.
+We will only use your personal information when the law allows us to do so.
 Most commonly, we will use your personal information in the following circumstances:

 6.2 We will also use your personal information in the following situations, which are likely to be rare: